dev-002/Link-Library/Bug_Feature.md

 Features To Be Added ->

 - Add Category Dropdown / New Category Option
-- Add Shared /Private Functionality
+- Add Logout Functionality
+  -?
+Add Refresh token ?

 Bugs To Be Resolved ->